The entire book appears at this link with chapters added after appearing online:

 interesting anti-Repub demonstrators as if the 1968

-Chicago convention might be duplicated in the Big Easy — and
+Chicago convention might be duplicated in the Big Easy, finding

-finds none, nary a trace, natch.
-He returns home disappointed and
+none, nary a trace, natch.
+He returns home disappointed, watches

-event officially begins at long last.
-And surprise surprise, grab an icee
+the non-awaited event officially begins at long last.
+Surprise surprise, grab an icee

-The big news item is local eyewitless newsfake anchor
+from Time Saver, relax, comrades, nobody cares.
+The big news is local eyewitless

 floor because he is carrying a concealed handgun.
 (Guess he has

-become a bit paranoid in his bad haircut old age.)
+become a bit paranoid in his bad haircut dotage.)
 He is angry

 and decries the censorship of a free press.
 Yeah, right.